-As the #1 public university co-op program in the country, UC is leading the way in developing innovative ways students in mandatory co-op programs can continue to gain professional skills and enhance their resumes even during this unprecedented health crisis and the resulting economic downturn.
+As a Top 5 university co-op program in the country, UC is leading the way in developing innovative ways students in mandatory co-op programs can continue to gain professional skills and enhance their resumes even during this unprecedented health crisis and the resulting economic downturn.
 This proactive approach keeps students learning and developing during this time of uncertainty so that when it is safe for them to return to work, they will be more marketable and ready to hit the ground running.

 Our innovative and expanded Experiential Explorations Program (EEP) options provide students with learning and development opportunities and allow for maximum flexibility.

-CEAS, IT, and DAAP co-op students who are completing an EEP for Fall 2020 should follow these guidelines to meet the requirements of your co-op program.
+CEAS, IT, and DAAP co-op students who are completing an EEP should follow these guidelines to meet the requirements of your co-op program.

 We have provided instructions for how to place yourself in an EEP in PAL.
 If you have questions, please contact your faculty co-op advisor.

-*Students who complete an EEP in Fall 2020 will pay the co-op fee.
+*Students who complete an EEP will pay the co-op fee.

 Use online courses, boot camps and certificates to learn new skills and even earn industry recognized credentials from the University of Cincinnati or from one of our partners.
 Earning an Industry Recognized Credential validates your technical skills and expertise and grows your career.
 It demonstrates initiative and shows that you made good use of your time despite a challenging situation.